mParticle/docs/src/pages/developers/sdk/react-native/getting-started/index.md

 $ npm install react-native-mparticle --save
 ```

-For clients using the [react-native-tvos library](https://github.com/react-native-tvos/react-native-tvos) you will need to add the force flag to to the install code shown bellow.
-This allows the install to ignore that you are not using the core react native repository and use the tvos specific library instead.
+For clients using the [react-native-tvos library](https://github.com/react-native-tvos/react-native-tvos) you will need to add the `force` flag to the install code as shown below.
+This tells the installer to ignore using the core react native repository and instead use the tvOS specific library instead.

 ```bash
 $ npm install react-native-mparticle --save --force